 Like Mango, you open the savings account after you get the prepaid card.
 The savings account pays 5.1% APY for balance up to $5,000.
 Balance over $5,000 earns 0.1%.
 You must have recurring deposit into the card in order to keep the 5.1% rate on the savings account.
 I’m not clear how much in recurring deposit is needed but $50/month will probably do, as in Mango.

-Although the rate on the savings account is lower than Mango’s (5.1% APY vs 6% APY), the monthly fee is also lower: only $2/month vs $5/month on Mango.
+Although the rate on the savings account is lower than Mango’s (5.1% APY vs 6% APY), the monthly fee is also lower: only $2/month vs $3/month on Mango.
+It’s also possible to have the $2 monthly fee waived by a direct deposit of $500 or more every month.
 Unions’ collective bargaining power might have something to do with it?
-You can either pay the $2 monthly fee or bump your monthly ACH transfer to $500/month to have the fee waived.
 At only $2 a month, you may decide to just keep the monthly transfers at $50 and pay the fee.

 Taking into account the initial $5,000, the monthly $50, and the $2 monthly fee, the effective net yield comes out to 3.8% on an average balance of $5,300.